KishorKumar0/Digital-VLSI-SoC-Design-and-Planning/README.md

 To ensure a smooth and reproducible experience, OpenLANE is **containerized**, meaning:
     - It works **out of the box** without requiring complex dependencies.
     - Instructions for building and running it natively will be provided.

-Here's an expanded version of the **Features** section for your GitHub README with more detailed explanations:

 5. **Features**